top of page

 Validation

 FNDR is developing a novel device made of waste materials to remove antibiotics from waste water.
 Antimicrobial resistance (AMR) is a global threat due to discharge/dumping of antibiotics from industries such as API manufacturing, poultry, fisheries, animal husbandry, and hospitals.
 Currently there is no device to deplete antibiotics from effluents.
-The lab scale device is ready and prototype device in development.
+The lab scale device is ready and prototype device pilot studies have been completed.
+Proof of concept studies were funded by BIRAC India.

 Biomarkers To Detect Tuberculosis